The Day of the Lord

 - Day of the Lord

 Luke 21:23 is a parallel verse to Matthew 24:21: “There will be great distress in the land and wrath against this people.”
 Which land and whose wrath?
-Verses 20 and 24 of that chapter refer to Jerusalem, so the land is Israel, but verse 21 does not give any clues about whose wrath comes against the people.
+Verses 20 and 24 of that chapter refer to Jerusalem, so the land is Israel, but verse 21 doesn’t give any clues about whose wrath comes against the people.

 The Greek word translated “wrath” in Luke 21:23 is translated “anger” in other verses.
 Several verses attribute this Greek word for anger or wrath to man (see Eph 4:31; Col 3:8).
 Some Bibles translate the word as “wrath” when God is the source and “anger” when man is the source.
 In Luke 21:23, the translators apparently believed God was the source and translated it “wrath.”
-This is simply a matter of opinion, because the text does not identify God as the source.
+This is simply a matter of opinion, because the text doesn’t identify God as the source.
 So the “wrath against this people” could be from men; that is, man’s wrath or anger against Israelis.

 Why would men be expressing wrath or anger against Israel?
 Probably because it continues to exist, refuses to give up so-called “occupied” lands, refuses to set up an autonomous Palestinian state and builds a temple on the holy mount.
 So the wrath in Luke 21:23 is more likely to be from men, rather than God.
-All of this means we cannot use Luke 21 to prove that the Great Tribulation is the time of God’s wrath!
+All of this means we can’t use Luke 21 to prove that the Great Tribulation is the time of God’s wrath!

 We can say, then, that Christians and Jews will be (already are) recipients of distress (thlipsis), but the unregenerate world will be (already is) the recipient of God’s wrath.
-In this sense, Matthew 24 may describe the worst thlipsis or great tribulation in all of human history, but does not compare with the sheer human misery resulting from God’s wrath during the day of the Lord.
+In this sense, Matthew 24 may describe the worst thlipsis or great tribulation in all of human history, but doesn’t compare with the sheer human misery resulting from God’s wrath during the day of the Lord.

 My opinion is that the Great Tribulation is a period of man’s anger against God’s people, both Jew and Christian.
 The day of the Lord is a period of God’s anger against the inhabitants of the earth; that is, sinful mankind.
 These are two separate periods, and nowhere does the Bible declare them to be the same.